Autodesk-Forge/forge-api-java-client/README.md

 ThreeLeggedCredentials threeLeggedCredentials = oauth2ThreeLegged.getAccessToken(authorizationCode);
 ```

 Note that access tokens expire after a short period of time.
-The `expiresAt` field in the `threeLeggedCredentials` object gives the validity of an access token in seconds).
+The `expiresAt` field in the `threeLeggedCredentials` object gives the validity of an access token in seconds.
 To refresh your access token, call the `oauth2ThreeLegged.refreshAccessToken(threeLeggedCredentials.getRefreshToken());` method.

 #### Example API Calls